 There are a variety of risk factors for DVT.
 Some you might guess obesity, advanced age, genetics and so on.
 Perhaps the reason the prospective patient was worried is that prolonged bed rest and surgery are also risk factors.
 But while we can’t say there’s absolutely no risk of DVT with man boob surgery, we can assure guys that the risk is quite low.

-In our practice in New York, gynecomastia patients have never had an issue with a blood clot.
+In our practice in Boca Raton, DVT has never shown up as a complication of gynecomastia surgery.
 Here’s how we make sure to maintain that track record.

 The Internet is the place we all turn to for information on just about anything these days.
 But, when it comes to patients trying to diagnose themselves, doctors often view it as a mixed blessing.
 Patients come to appointments armed with everything from a fairly accurate overview of the issue they’re facing to completely bogus information that can be difficult for a doctor to counter.
 And the more disturbing the possible condition, the more “Dr. Internet” can actually cause undue hysteria.

-If you’’ve got a case of man boobs and you’re in the midst of figuring out what to do, by all means, do research online.
+If you’ve got a case of man boobs and you’re in the midst of figuring out what to do, by all means, do research online.
 But be sure you pay attention to the sources, take input from individuals with a grain of salt and avoid leaping to conclusions.
-And please consider coming in to see us in New York!
+And please consider coming in to see us!
 Gynecomastia is one of our specialties, and we thoroughly enjoy educating the guys we meet.
 Fill out our short online form and we’ll be in touch.

 Reach out to Dr. Jacobs today to schedule your consultation!